Slideshow: Urinary Incontinence in Women

 Surgery for Incontinence

-There are ways to reduce your risk of developing incontinence.
-Maintaining a healthy weight and doing daily Kegel exercises top the list.
-If you smoke, try to quit.
-Smoking can lead to chronic coughing, which can stress the bladder and trigger leaks.
+You can take steps to reduce your risk of incontinence.
+Keeping a healthy weight and strengthening pelvic muscles with Kegel exercises are most effective.
+Quitting smoking can lead to decreased coughing.
+Chronic coughing can stress the bladder and trigger leakage of urine.

 More Reading on Incontinence